 In June 2011 the Westdeutscher Rundfunk Choir under Rupert Huber gave two performances of Swayne’s CRY in Cologne and Aachen; in August Swayne appeared again as pianist at the Tout-petit festival de musique in St Germain de Calberte in a duo recital with violinist Malu Lin, and also gave the world première of his second book of Bagatelles.
 In November 2011 the Mitteldeutscher Rundfunk Choir, under their conductor Howard Arman, gave the world première in Leipzig of Dolorosa, the reworked & extended version (with solo cello) of Swayne’s Stabat mater, with cellist Anna Carewe.
 After the second performance in Dessau on 13th November, Thomas Altmann, writing in the Mitteldeutsche Zeitung, described Dolorosa as “disturbingly beautiful”.

 In the years since 2012 Swayne has produced a steady stream of new work, including Laulu laululle for the Helsinki Chamber Choir; Clare Canticles, Uncommon prayers, God is gone up, and Double act (a concerto for trombone & chamber orchestra) for Clare College, Cambridge; Strumming for guitarist Craig Ogden; The Yonghy Bonghy Bo for James Armitage Memorial (JAM); Our orphan souls for the University of Wisconsin and Temple University, Philadelphia; Kaleidoscope and Quackenbush – the Musical for the University of Wisconsin, Sommertage for Deutscher Chorverband; Everybloom for the New Cambridge Singers; and Benedicta filia for ORA and Suzi Digby.
-He celebrated his seventieth birthday in June 2016, and is currently working on Leapfrog for saxophone quartet commissioned by the Park Lane Group, was premiered at St John’s, Smith Square.
+He celebrated his seventieth birthday in June 2016.
+In April 2017 Leapfrog for saxophone quartet, commissioned by the Park Lane Group, was premiered at St John’s, Smith Square.